-\begin{theorem} \pbftr satisfies the Liveness property of Byzantine atomic broadcast. \end{theorem} {\em Proof.} Consider a valid value $x$ broadcast by a correct process.
+\begin{theorem} \pbftr satisfies the Liveness property of Byzantine atomic broadcast.\!\!\!\!\! \end{theorem} \begin{proof} Consider a valid value $x$ broadcast by a correct process.
 We first prove that $x$ is eventually delivered by some correct process.
 By contradiction, assume that $x$ is never delivered by a correct process.
 A correct process broadcasts a value until it is delivered (line~\ref{alg:send-to-all}).
 When a correct process receives a valid value that is not in its queue, it appends the value (line~\ref{alg:append-queue}).
 Thus, since $x$ is never delivered, there exists a point in time $t$ starting from which $x$ is always in the queues of all correct processes.
 By Lemma~\ref{proposition:enter-all}, every view is entered by at least one correct process.
 Let view $v_1$ be the first view such that $v_1\ge \B'$ and $\tm{v_1}\geq t$.

-\textit{Claim 1.
-In any view $v\geq v_1$ with a correct leader, if a correct process calls $\padvance$ due to delivering a full batch of values (line~\ref{line:advance-deliver}), then $\leader(v)$ eventually removes $B$ values preceding $x$ from its queue.}

-{\em Proof.} Consider a view $v\ge v_1$ with a correct leader where a correct process $p_i$ calls $\padvance$ at line~\ref{line:advance-deliver}.
+\begin{myclaim} In any view $v\geq v_1$ with a correct leader, if a correct process calls $\padvance$ due to delivering a full batch of values (line~\ref{line:advance-deliver}), then $\leader(v)$ eventually removes $B$ values preceding $x$ from its queue. \end{myclaim} \begin{claimproof} Consider a view $v\ge v_1$ with a correct leader where a correct process $p_i$ calls $\padvance$ at line~\ref{line:advance-deliver}.
 Then it delivers a full batch of values proposed by the leader of $v$, which are all distinct from $x$.
 Since $\leader(v)$ is correct and $x$ is forever in its queue, we have two options: {\em (i)} all values proposed by the leader in $v$ are distinct from $\noop$ and precede $x$ in the leader's queue; or {\em (ii)} $\exists k\leq (v-1)\cdot B .\, \cmd[k]=x$ at $\leader(v)$.
 But the latter is impossible.
 Indeed, since $p_i$ delivers a full batch, it delivers all values whose position in its log is $\leq v\cdot B$.
 Since the log of the leader and $p_i$ is the same for those positions when $p_i$ calls $\padvance$, if {\em (ii)} holds, then $x$ is delivered.
 Hence, {\em (i)} must hold.
 Since $p_i$ reliably broadcasts committed values (line~\ref{alg:send-decision}), the protocol guarantees that if a correct process delivers a value, all correct processes eventually do.
-Thus, $\leader(v)$ will eventually deliver these values and remove them from its queue.
+Thus, $\leader(v)$ will eventually deliver these values and remove them from its queue. \end{claimproof}